guptan14111997/Consumer-complaints-analysis/README.md

 # CONSUMER COMPLAINT ANALYSIS

+## 🔍 BUSINESS PROBLEM
+The company lacks clear visibility regarding the number of complaints they are receiving and the count of complaints they are resolving on time.
+Management doesn't have actual calculations on resolution time, track over monthly trends, or Year-over-Year (YoY) performance graph.
+Furthermore, the support team operates with limited bandwidth, making it impossible to handle every issue at once.
+The company needs to analyze the data so the team can identify the companies with the highest number of complaints, pinpoint the most common issues, and determine which high-risk complaints must be taken care of on priority.

 ## 🎯 OBJECTIVE
 * To calculate complaint resolution times, track average closure delays, and number of complaints resolved on time.
 * To pinpoint the companies with the highest number of complaints, most common issues, and the states with the highest complaint volumes.